Fooling the primate brain with minimal, targeted image manipulation: Discussion

 \section{Discussion}

-Perception does not merely mirror reality, as evinced by centuries of visual illusions and an even longer history of art.
-We designed a specific kind of visual illusion, namely minimally changed images that were originally unambiguous, yet come to be categorized differently.
-This illusion is distinct from phenomena such as pareidolia, which pertain to images intrinsically ambiguous or misleading.
-Our adversarial images fooled both humans and monkeys in practically time-unlimited visual categorization.
+Perception does not merely mirror reality, as evinced by centuries of visual illusions and a longer history of art.
+Adversarial images could constitute a kind of visual illusion, namely minimally changed images that were originally unambiguous, yet come to be categorized differently.
+They would be distinct from phenomena such as pareidolia, which pertain to images intrinsically ambiguous or misleading.
+We were motivated to study deceptive images for the primate brain by the similarities between CNNs and primate vision and by the former's high sensitivity to adversarial attack.
+We found deceptive images that fooled humans in visual categorization without strict time limits.
 Further, the altered categorization is reflected in monkey category-selective neuronal responses.